 Keep in mind that not all churches will form a pastor search committee.
 In some churches, the elders or the deacons will conduct the search.
 In other churches, a new pastor will be appointed by an outside source.
-However, for the purpose of this post, I am going to describe how to form a pastor search committee from the perspective of a church with a congregational polity.
-With that understanding, here are some of my thoughts and suggestions for forming your search committee:
+However, for most churches, a pastor search committee will be created to conduct the pastor search on behalf of the congregation.
+If that describes your church, here are five suggestions for forming your search committee:

 - Consult your church’s Constitution & Bylaws.
-Are there any written policies that may specify that a person who holds certain offices (e.g. Chairman of Deacons or Sunday School Director) are automatically included on the pastor search committee?
-Most church constitutions that I have read don’t get that specific, but you do need to check at least before you form your search committee.
+Does your Constitution & Bylaws specify the number of people who need to serve on the committee?
+Are there any written policies that specify that a person who holds a certain office (e.g. Chairman of Deacons or Sunday School Director) is automatically included on the pastor search committee?
+Before you form your committee, you need to make sure that you are legally following your church’s governing documents.

 - Keep the committee small.
-The larger the search committee, the more opinions that you will have in the room.
+The larger the search committee, the more opinions that you’ll have in the room.
 And the more opinions you have in the room, the harder it will be to form a consensus, which will most likely make your pastor search last longer.
 If the committee determines that they must be unanimous with the selection of a candidate, you may end in a stalemate several times with a larger committee.
 Therefore, in my experience, the most efficient committee size has been either 5 or 7 (but not 6; it’s best to keep an odd number on the committee).
+If you are a member of a large church, perhaps 7 or 9 will be acceptable.
+It would be an extremely rare occasion when the number of committee members rises into the double digits.

 - Select members that are spiritually mature/Word-centered.
 This should go without saying, but unfortunately that’s not always the case.
 You need people on the search committee who are humble, discerning, and who don’t just believe the Bible, but they live obediently to what God’s Word says.